2024 Garbage and Recycling Schedules:

 For more Information: Information on Sort It Western: Western Regional Waste Management

-Waste should be placed at the cub on your scheduled waste collection day by 8:00 a.m.
+Waste should be placed at the curb on your scheduled waste collection day by 8:00 a.m.
 If it is not curbside it will not be picked up.
 If it is obstructed in any way it will not be picked up.
 There is a limit of 4 (four) bags for regular garbage.
 If you have more than the limit, garbage bag tags can be purchased at City Hall for $1.00 per tag for each additional bags after the 4 bag limit.
 There is no limit to the number of blue recycling bags.
 Please consult the waste collection scheduled to find out when waste collection takes place in your area.
 On the pickup day after a holiday there is a limit of 6 (six) bags.

 For more information on what can be recycled or disposed of, please visit RethinkWasteNL.ca which is managed by MMSB along with various regional waste management authorities.

 Please refer to the Garbage and Refuse Regulations.

 Residential Curbside Recycling Program